-Requirements for the Major in Biology.
+Requirements for the Major in Biology

 The Bachelor of Science degree in biology requires 60 semester hours in biology, chemistry and physics with grades of C- or better in biology.
 The Bachelor of Science degree includes an introductory sequence, biology distribution requirements (in cell and molecular biology, organismal biology, and ecology and evolution), and other requirements with an emphasis in research (Group A) or added academic instruction (Group B).
 In addition, all students must complete an experiential learning requirement.

-16 Semester Hours - Introductory Sequence
+16 Introductory Sequence

-- 4 BIOL-101 Ecology and Evolution
+4 BIOL-101 Ecology and Evolution

+and BIOL 101L Ecology and Evolution Lab

 - 4 BIOL-102 Cell Biology and Genetics

 - 4 BIOL-205 Organismal Biology

-- 4 BIOL-220 Biostatistics or MATH-108 Introduction to Statistics or MATH-180 Statistical Methods
+- 4 BIOL-220 Biostatistics

-16 Semester Hours - Biology Distribution Requirements
+16 Biology Distribution Requirements